-Engine oils are classified into three primary categories for two-wheeler based on the way they are manufactured and their qualities – mineral oils, semi-synthetic oils and fully synthetic oils.
+Engine oils are classified into three primary categories for two-wheelers based on the way they are manufactured and their qualities – mineral oils, semi-synthetic oils, and fully synthetic oils.
 Here’s what each variety of engine oil encompasses

 This is the most basic variety of engine oils and is most commonly used for a large majority of everyday vehicles.
-Mineral oils are refined petroleum oils which undergo treatment to perform across a wide temperature range and get fortified with other additives to comply with specific requirements of a two-wheeler.
+Mineral oils are refined petroleum oils that undergo treatment to perform across a wide temperature range and get fortified with other additives to comply with specific requirements of a two-wheeler.
 Of course, there is a wide range of quality available within mineral oils too, though their price is generally lower than the other two varieties of oils.
-These engine oils work well for everyday two-wheeler driven in conditions which are not too extreme (hot, cold, dusty, hilly, strenuous etc).
+These engine oils work well for everyday two-wheeler driven in conditions that are not too extreme (hot, cold, dusty, hilly, strenuous, etc).

 Semi-synthetic oil, also known as synthetic blend oil has a small amount of synthetic engine oil (explained in detail in the next section) blended in with mineral oil to boost its properties without escalating the cost by much.
 The addition of synthetic oil enhances its viscosity and wear resistance at higher temperatures and stress.
 Synthetic-blend engine oils can also offer better performance at lower temperatures, based on the requirements.

-As a rule of thumb, everyday, average performance motorcycles don’t require you to spend extra for semi-synthetic or synthetic oil.
-A good quality mineral oil which complies with the grade recommended by the manufacturer should work well enough.
+As a rule of thumb, every day, average-performance motorcycles don’t require you to spend extra on semi-synthetic or synthetic oil.
+A good quality mineral oil that complies with the grade recommended by the manufacturer should work well enough.
 You should be careful to replace the engine oil at recommended time intervals, buy a trustworthy brand, and you should be fine.

-Motorcycles which are slightly performance oriented, and are ridden enthusiastically, would do well with a synthetic blend oil.
-Synthetic blend equips these motorcycle with some added protection under extreme stress without taking the cost northwards by much.
+Motorcycles that are slightly performance-oriented, and are ridden enthusiastically, would do well with a synthetic blend oil.
+Synthetic blend equips these motorcycles with some added protection under extreme stress without taking the cost northwards by much.

 In any case, it is important that you choose a reputed brand of oil and ensure that you adhere to the viscosity grades recommended by the two-wheeler manufacturer.